AcroMedia/sloth/README.md

 # Description

-Memtrace (name not final) is a Node module created with the intention of allowing easy and versatile memory profiling in NodeJS scripts, projects, and tests.
+sloth (name not final) is a Node module created with the intention of allowing easy and versatile memory profiling in NodeJS scripts, projects, and tests.

 ## Table of Contents